WalterOuO/leetcode/README.md

 # leetcode
-To record the leetcode answer here.
+This repo records mine leetcode solution.
 The order is followed by Leetcode: Data Structure & Algorithm Explore Curriculum